Ask ALLi & FAQ

-Ask ALLi is an umbrella campaign in which we promise to answer any question anyone — from authors to media to other writing organisations — might have about self-publishing.
+Ask ALLi is an umbrella campaign in which we promise to answer any question anyone might have about self-publishing.

-- Our monthly Member Q&A in which Joanna Penn, of TheCreativePenn.com and Orna Ross, Director of ALLi, answer our members’ questions live on Google Hangout.
+- Our monthly Member Q&A where Orna Ross, Director of ALLi, answers our members’ questions live on YouTube, with a guest self-publishing expert.

-- Our Ask ALLi Member Forums in which our associate, author and professional members help and advise each other.
+- Our closed Ask ALLi Member Forums in which our members help and advise each other.

 - What is an independent author?